What Is Dilated Cardiomyopathy (DCM) in Dogs?

 In September of 2020, the U.S. Food and Drug Administration partnered up with leading vets, university experts and industry experts to try to find the culprit that has been causing a rise in non-hereditary DCM in dogs across the globe [1].
 They suspected that grain-free foods and in the increase in peas and pea protein in dog foods may have been the cause.
 However, in 2022, the FDA released a statement saying that the link between a grain-free diet and DCM cannot conclusively be made.

-However, the exact cause of DCM is still not completely understood.
+However, the exact cause of DCM in dogs is still not completely understood.
 Yet many scientists are beginning to connect taurine deficiencies to a higher likelihood of DCM.
 Taurine, an amino acid, plays a pivotal role in the formation and function of heart muscle cells.

 Many vets and scientists also speculate that low levels of L-carnitine in a dog’s diet can also lead to DCM.